preetpalsinghkanda/AuthX/README.md

 ## Small Brief

-AuthX is a simple authentication and authorization web application where users can create an account, log in securely.
-When a user signup up or log in, then a JWT token is generated and saved as cookies to maintain the session.
-Logged in users can access their personal “About Me” page, but  but if a normal user tries to access admin or protected routes, access is denied because they do not have admin permissions.
-On the other hand, when an admin logs in, they get full access to protected and admin routes...The admin can also use special admin powers to perform CRUD operations like  Reading, updating, and deleting users.
+AuthX, users can sign up and log in with a regular user account, while administrators or a admin can log in with an admin account. if a user tries to access the About page without logging in, access will be denied because it is a protected route.

+similarly, admin protected route can only be accessed by administrators or admin.
+Regular users are not authorized to access these route. admins have privileges, such as viewing all users, editing user information, and deleting users.
+On the other hand a normal user can't perform these actions, They can only signup or login and access there own about page.

 ---

 ## Features

-* User Signup and Login
+* signup and login feature
-* bcrypt used for Password Hashing
+* bcrypt for password hashing
-* JWT Auth
+* JWT (Auth)
-* Admin Authorization
+* admin authorization
+* mongo Db atlas
+* session stored by cookies
-* Protected Route
+* protected route
 * CRUD operations
-* Session handling with cookies by token
-* Added MongoDB
-* EJS with Tailwind
+* EJS with tailwind css

 ---

 ## Tech Stack

+* EJS
+* tailwind css
 * Node JS
-* Express JS
+* express JS
-* MongoDB and Mongoose
+* mongoDB and mongoose
 * JWT (jsonwebtoken)
-* Bcrypt
-* EJS
+* bcrypt
-* Tailwind css
+* cookie-parser

 ---

-Deployed with Railway
+Deployed on Render

 ---